The MTV VMAs were just as strange as you thought they would be. Here are five things you missed.

 Jonas Brothers: “What a Man Gotta Do”

-Justin Bieber ft.
-Quavo: “Intentions”
+Justin Bieber featuring Quavo: “Intentions”

 Taylor Swift: “Lover”